Kevin Frandsen

 Kevin Vincent Frandsen (born May 24, 1982) is an American sports broadcaster and former professional baseball utility player.
 Frandsen played in Major League Baseball (MLB) for the San Francisco Giants, Los Angeles Angels of Anaheim, Philadelphia Phillies, and Washington Nationals.
-He provided television color commentary for the Nationals in the 2022 season.
+He has provided television color commentary for the Nationals since the 2022 season.

 Playing career

 College

-Born in San Jose, California, Frandsen graduated from Bellarmine College Preparatory in San Jose, California, and later attended San José State University, playing for the Spartans and leaving the school as its all-time leader in hits.
+Born in Los Gatos, California, Frandsen graduated from Bellarmine College Preparatory in San Jose, California, and later attended San José State University, playing for the Spartans and leaving the school as its all-time leader in hits.
 Frandsen is one of 28 graduates from Bellarmine to play professional baseball.
 Frandsen was inducted into San Jose State's Hall of Fame in 2014.

 San Francisco Giants

 He was drafted by the San Francisco Giants in the 12th round (370th overall) of the 2004 Major League Baseball Draft and made his Major League debut with the Giants on April 28, 2006.
 Frandsen hit his first Major League home run on August 17, 2006, against the Padres at Petco Park.